-Aspengren, Ferguson, LeMay, McQueen, Shaw (Administrative Coordinator).
+Aspengren, Ferguson, LeMay, Shaw (Administrative Coordinator).

 The creative writing program (within the English Department) offers instruction in writing fiction, poetry, playwriting, and screenwriting.
 Students who wish to develop skills in writing non-fiction prose – journalism, personal essays, etc. – should consider the writing major offered by the rhetoric department.
 Workshop students are required to submit a collection of finished work at the end of each course.
 Included in this collection is reflective discussion of the composition history of the finished work.